Polish Legions (Napoleonic era): War of the First Coalition: Polish Legions in Italy

 The Polish soldiers serving in the Dąbrowski Legion were granted Cisalpine citizenship and were paid the same wage as other troops.
 They were allowed to use their own unique Polish-style uniforms, with some French and Cisalpine symbols, and were commanded by other Polish speakers.
 By early February 1797 the Legion was 1,200 strong, having been bolstered by the arrival of many new recruits who had deserted from the Austrian army.

-The Dąbrowski Legion was first used against Austrians and their allies in Italy.
-In March 1797 it garrisoned Mantua, and by the end of the month it took part in its first combat during the Ten Days of Brescia.
+The Dąbrowski Legion was first used against the Austrians and their allies in Italy.
+In March 1797 it garrisoned Mantua, and by the end of the month it took part in its first combat.
 By the end of April the ranks of the Legion had swelled to 5,000.
 At that time Dąbrowski lobbied for a plan to push through to the Polish territories in Galicia, but that was eventually rejected by Napoleon who instead decided to use those troops on the Italian front.
 In April, the Legion took part in quelling the uprising in Verona, known as Veronese Easters.
 The Treaty of Leoben signed that month, which promised peace between Austrians and French, was a blow to Polish morale, but Dąbrowski correctly assumed that it would not last.

 Sources vary with regards to when the singular Dąbrowski Legion was expanded into multiple Legions.
 Pivka and Roffe note that in May 1797 the Legion was reorganized into two formations, the first being commanded by Karol Kniaziewicz and the second by Józef Wielhorski, each numbering about 3,750 infantry, not counting artillery support.
 Davies, however, states that the Second Legion was formed in 1798 under Józef Zajączek.
 In July 1797 the Legions suppressed another insurrection, this time in Reggio Emilia.

 The Treaty of Campo Formio, signed on 18 October 1797, resulted in another short period of relative peace.
-The Legions, hopeful for a renewal of the war, were seen as the most pro-French foreign forces in the Cisapline.
+The Legions, hopeful for a renewal of the war, were seen as the most pro-French foreign forces in the Cisalpine Republic.
 In May 1798 the Poles helped the French to secure the Papal States, putting down some peasant revolts, and garrisoned Rome, which they entered on 3 May.
-Dąbrowski obtained a number of trophies from a Roman representative, that the Polish king, Jan III Sobieski, had sent there after his victory over the Ottoman Empire at the siege of Vienna in 1683; amongst these was an Ottoman standard which subsequently became part of the Legions' colors, accompanying them from then on.
+Dąbrowski obtained a number of trophies from a Roman representative, that the Polish king, John III Sobieski, had sent there after his victory over the Ottoman Empire at the siege of Vienna in 1683; amongst these was an Ottoman standard which subsequently became part of the Legions' colors, accompanying them from then on.

 By the end of 1798 the Legions under Kniaziewicz were fighting against the anti-French forces from the Kingdom of Naples, defeating them at the Battle of Civita Castellana on 4 December.
 Soon afterward, supplies from the captured Gaeta fortress allowed the creation of a Legion cavalry unit under Andrzej Karwowski.
 The Poles then fought at Magliano, Falari, Calvi and Capua before Naples capitulated on 23 January.